kubernetes/website/content/en/blog/_posts/2020-01-11-try-new-deployment-tools.md

 Also in this case I would not be able to tell you about such a wonderful tool as **git-crypt**.
 {{< /note >}}
 {{< note >}}
-**git-crypt** is also quite convenient because it allows you to save the whole history of secrets, as well as compare, merge and resolve conflicts in the same way as when using standard Git.
+**Git-crypt** is also quite convenient because it allows you to save the whole history of secrets, as well as compare, merge and resolve conflicts in the same way as when using standard Git.
 {{< /note >}}

 The first step after installing **git-crypt** we need to generate the keys for our repository: